 If the cause of death is given by a Doctor, the surgery or hospital will send the Medical Attendant's Cause of Death Certificate to the appropriate register office.
-The registration will take place during a telephone call with an appropriate family member and they will explain when the certificates will be received.
+The registration will take place during a face to face meeting with an appropriate family member and you will be contacted by their office to arrange a meeting.

 If a Coroner is involved due to the cause of death being unclear, sudden or suspicious there are different procedures to be followed as each Coroner has their own method of issuing the Death Certificate - we will advise you if necessary.

 The registration will take place in the County that death has occurred.
 We have listed below the local Register offices:

 Forster Road, Neath, SA11 3BN

 Tel.
 01639 760021 / 01639 760022